vekatze/neut/book/src/commands.md

 Suppose that you created a new function deep inside your module.

-You can technically create a test function for the function and check its behavior.
-Or modify the main function to call the new function just to see its behavior.
+You can create a test function for it and check its behavior, or modify the main function to call it, but either approach can be cumbersome.

-That can be a bit cumbersome.
 In such cases, `zen` lets you iterate quickly.
 Suppose that a file `some-file.nt` contains a function `foo` defined as follows:

 ```neut
 define foo(x: int) -> int {